st-min/Mirror-recording/README.md

 # Mirror-recording
-My simple video recording using OpenCV.
+My simple video recoder using OpenCV.
 It is equipped with mirror mode.